 This way, kids know that certain behavior isn’t going to always get attention, no matter how much they persist.

-2. Hold your child accountable for his choices
+2. Hold your child accountable for her choices

 To a child’s point of view, it can feel like every decision comes from their parents.
 It can seem unfair to have to leave a party or to not be able to watch a TV show because mom or dad said so.
 It’s easy for her to blame consequences and target her anger elsewhere—likely toward you.